 One of the benefits of having a smart smoke detector is the ability to integrate it into your existing smart home.
-Unfortunately, you are a little more limited with these products when it comes to interfacing with third-party products, like Hue Lights or WeMo smart plugs, especially with the end of the "Works with Nest" program and the lack of IFTTT integration for the OneLink alarms.
-However, this changes all the time so you should always double-check that you can actually use the smart features you want to before you buy.
+Unfortunately, you are a little more limited with these products when it comes to interfacing with third-party products, like Hue Lights or WeMo smart plugs, especially with the end of the "Works with Nest" program and the lack of IFTTT integration for the Onelink alarms.
+However, this changes all the time, so you should always double-check that you can actually use the smart features you want to before you buy anything.

 — David Wise

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More